whipowill/d2-plugy-qol/CUBE.md

 ## Portals

-You can open a portal to a secret level:
+How to open secret levels:

 ```
 Wirt's Leg + A Tome of Town Portal = Secret Cow Level